Dena Dubal, MD, PhD

 Assistant Professor of Neurology

-Dr. Dubal received her MD and PhD degrees from the University of Kentucky College of Medicine.
+Dr. Dubal received her medical and doctorate degrees from the University of Kentucky College of Medicine.
 Her graduate research with Dr. Phyllis Wise focused on effects of hormones on stroke injury.
 Dr. Dubal completed a medical internship and neurology residency at UCSF, where she also served as chief resident.
 She then trained with Drs.
 Lennart Mucke and Bruce Miller, who shared the 2011 Potamkin Prize in Neurodegeneration.
 Dr. Dubal is an Assistant Professor of Neurology at UCSF and directs the Laboratory of Neuroscience and Aging research.
 Her laboratory's research focus is on how to slow or block aging to prevent diseases of the aging brain, such as Alzheimer's.
 She is a recipient of the Paul Beeson Career Development Award through the NIA and American Federation for Aging Research.

 Information on Dr. Dubal's Laboratory for Neuroscience and Aging Research can be accessed at www.duballab.org.